Expert Insights on Community Safety

 Keep your yard well maintained.

-Well-kept yards and neighborhoods deter criminals.
-These types of yards indicate involved community members and reduce hiding spots for burglars.
+A tidy yard does more than boost curb appeal — it actually helps deter criminals.
+Maintained yards indicate an involved community and it reduces hiding spots for burglars.
 Try to keep a clear line of sight to your entryways, so that criminals breaking in are easily visible from across the street.
 Large bushes and trees that block the view of your house make it a more likely target for thieves as they can remain hidden while breaking in.

 If there is an abandoned house or a house up for sale in your neighborhood, then see if anyone in the community is interested in helping to keep its yard maintained.
 Empty houses offer an easy escape path for criminals.
 Abandoned houses also make it easy for someone to hide out, study people’s habits, and calculate the best times to break in.
-Keep the yards of abandoned houses well maintained to deter burglars and make their jobs harder.
+Keeping the yards of vacant or for-sale homes tidy removes that cover and sends a clear signal that the neighborhood is actively watched over.

 Never leave anything out in plain sight inside your car.